jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 2. Select effective from date - it will specify a start date of the forwarding period (can be left empty to start period immediately)
 3. Select effective until date - it will specify an end date of the forwarding period (can be left empty to make period indefinite)
 4. Enable "Active forwarding" toggle
-5. Click on "Save changes" button
+5. Click the "Save changes" button

 Forwarding is configured now.
-If you wish to disable it at some point later, you can disable "Active forwarding" toggle and click on "Save changes" button.
+If you wish to disable it at some point later, you can disable "Active forwarding" toggle and click the "Save changes" button.

 .. _customDashboard: